bquast/Distributions-Probabilistic-Beliefs/README.md

 More strongly, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey). *There are many reasons for this, such as fatigue, hunger, anchoring, etc.*

 Thus, beliefs change, so we cannot discard a response because it is different from a previous response, or because it does sum to unity with its negation.
-In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a disributional approximation.
+In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.

 Doing this will allow us to deal with seemingly inconsistent beliefs in a single framework in a *meaningful* way.